High intensity therapist

 - ability to remain solution-orientated

-- ability to work well in a fast paced, challenging environment
+- ability to work well in a fast-paced, challenging environment

 - ability to provide supervision

-- ability to participate in shared decision making
+- ability to participate in shared decision-making

 - ability to identify triggers, patterns of avoidance and safety-seeking behaviours

-- ability to develop formulation and use this to develop treatment plans/case conceptualisation
+- the use of standard and idiosyncratic measures to evaluate outcomes ability to develop formulation and use this to develop treatment plans/case conceptualisation